"How do you know if you are solving the right user problem?"

 It's not that simple to give a reasonable answer to such questions.
 The explanation should be logical, objective, and evidential.
-To come up with one requires a thought process in observation, analysis, and evaluation, which is generally known as critical thinking.
+To develop one requires a thought process that includes research, analysis, and evaluation, which is generally known as critical thinking.

 Throughout history, some practitioners came up with various definitions and interpretations.
 One of them is a statement by Michael Scriven & Richard Paul that is acknowledged by The U.S National Council for Excellence in Critical Thinking defines critical thinking as: